jeanthom/TrinityEnabler/README.md

 # Trinity Enabler

 Apple Pro Speakers (codenamed "Trinity") feature a built-in Micronas UAC3552A USB DAC chip.
 This chip needs some firmware and some parameters (EQ settings) from the host computer to work properly.
 Apple's driver took care of this.
-Unfortunately, Apple Pro Speakers was dropped from Mac OS X when Snow Leopard came out.
+Unfortunately, Apple Pro Speakers support was dropped from Mac OS X when Snow Leopard came out.

-This utility provides Apple Pro Speakers support in recent macOS versions.
+This utility brings Apple Pro Speakers support back in newer macOS versions.

 ## Howto ##